rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 The condition for continuing iterating through the loop now needs to change because now i would match the iteration.

-Also, the maximum iteration is the count because we didn't start from zero.

 <a name="CustomCalls"></a>